axsy/TransactionalBundle/README.md

 AxsyTransactionalBundle
 =======================

-This bundle provides simple Transactional wrapper for the controller and services.
+This bundle provides simple Transactional wrapper for the controllers and services.